gflohr/Locale-XGettext/samples/README.md

         def readFile(self, filename):
             with open(filename) as f:
                 for line in f:
-                    # You don't have to check that the line is empty.
-The
-                    # PO header gets added after input has been processed.
                     self.xgettext.addEntry({'msgid': line});

 The line `use Inline Python => 'DATA'` has the effect that Perl, resp.